hackle/blog-rust/raw/readability-and-vocabulary.md

 ]
 ```

-When written in JavaScript, for the lack of comprehension (c),
+When written in JavaScript, for the lack of comprehension (c), the argument could go either way,

 ```JavaScript
 // given a naive `range`